VidunderGunder/roadcam/README.md

 ### Notes after some experimenting:

 <small>*Yarn Workspaces was a drag, as it's too low level.
-NX is a joy to work with, and I'll probably use it as a default for any upcoming projects.</small>
+NX is a joy to work with, and I'll probably use it as a default for any upcoming projects. 👍</small>

-<small>**Emotion has turned their package naming on its head with v11, and so nothing works out-of-the-box anymore.
+<small>**Emotion has turned their package naming on its head with v11, and so nothing works out-of-the-box anymore. 😤
 Styled components has a similar feature set, but is more focused on solutions I don't enjoy.
-It's what I went with because of the CSS-prop, but in hindsight it brought with it so many complications it's not worth it (for me).
+It's what I went with because of the CSS-prop, but in hindsight it brought with it so many complications it's not worth it (for me). 😔
 Styled JSX seems like a good alternative, by being a lot more simple and robust.
-It's also the default CSS-in-JS for NEXT.js.
+It's also the default CSS-in-JS for NEXT.js. 🤔
 Maybe good old SASS would be a better solution, but I'm not a fan of leaking styles all over the place, while separating styles from components.
-Maybe inline styles and the odd stylesheet isn't such a bad idea after all?
+Maybe inline styles and the odd stylesheet isn't such a bad idea after all? 🤷‍♂️
 </small>

 <small>***Free serverless functions hosted on Vercel?
 Sign me up.
 Code needs some small modifications, but the overall setup is a lot cleaner than having a separate backend - especially for smaller projects.
-Might start using this more.</small>
+Might start using this more. 👌</small>

 <small>****This one's a winner.
 Makes it sooo much more fun to create components that are actually reusable (even across apps and frameworks).
 Add NX's auto-setup on top of that?
-Yes, please!</small>
+Yes, please! 💘</small>

 <small>*****Meh.
-The wrapper could've been typed better (so much googling :() and basic features are missing.
-Spent way to much time trying to get clustering to work with custom components.
+The wrapper could've been typed better (so much googling 🥵) and basic features are missing.
+Spent way to much time trying to get clustering to work with custom components, but it sadly isn't supported here.
 There's <a href="https://github.com/urbica/react-map-gl">Urbica's React library for mapbox-gl</a>, which offers features one would expect from a basic map library, but it isn't typed at all.
 Couldn't find a good alternative.
-Big sad.</small>
+Big sad.

 ---